fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 * The Alex and Peanuthero identities were linked together.
 * The main Mannco.store staff received bans from the website.
 * Upon request, SteamRep reinstated a tag on Alex's new Steam account.
-* Mannco.store published [an article](https://archive.ph/hkDUL) reinforcing the claim that Alex and Peanuthero are two different people.
+* Mannco.store published [an article](https://archive.ph/hkDUL) still trying to claim that Alex and Peanuthero are two different people.

 Alex has continued to launch DDoS attacks on the ScrapTF network since.
+This is pretty much where this story ends -- I find his personality fascinating, but more importantly I think his identity should remain permanently on record.

+Fun fact: In 2020, [Alex registered MANNCO ONLINE LIMITED](https://find-and-update.company-information.service.gov.uk/company/12440217/filing-history) in the United Kingdom's Companies register.
+This was dissolved after a year.
+For some reason, Alex put his nationality as 'British' in the original filing before changing it to Canadian.